brycewang-stanford/awesome-ai-papers-reproduction/Depression_Dectection_ESA23_Bryce/README.md

 ## English Description

-### Project Overview
+### Start from here: Project Overview
-This project reproduces the paper "An attention-based hybrid architecture with explainability for depressive social media text detection in Bangla."
+This project reproduces a journal paper "An attention-based hybrid architecture with explainability for depressive social media text detection in Bangla."
 The paper proposes an attention-based hybrid architecture for detecting depressive tendencies in social media texts with explainability.
+This project is beginner-friendly and helps in understanding the basics of deep learning models and data processing workflows.

 ### Datasets
 - **Twitter Dataset**: Contains tweets and their corresponding depression tendency labels.